 Since the reintroduction of wolves into Yellowstone in the 1990’s, predator management in particular has seen its fair share of stark debate.
 Wolves, bears, cougars and coyotes have all seen heavy focus from hunting critics determined to prove that these apex predators do not need human management to sustain their healthy existence.
-The ideology has recently trickled down to mesopredators like foxes, bobcats, fisher, and even mink, with regular demands for full protection from hunting consistently called upon by activists.
+The ideology has more recently trickled down to mesopredators like foxes, bobcats, fisher, and even mink; with regular demands for full protection from hunting/trapping consistently called upon by activists.

 How Wolves "Changed" Rivers:

-In order to fully comprehend and understand the heated debates about predator management, one can go back to the 1990's in America's mid-west.
+In order to fully comprehend and understand the heated debates about predator management, one must go back to the 1990's in America's mid-west.
 Environmental ecologists were eager to reintroduce top predators like wolves back into the ecosystem.
-A seemingly noble and understandable desire to re-establish indigenous species.
+A seemingly noble and understandable desire to re-establish indigenous species to areas of previous extirpation.
 What was actually reintroduced into Yellowstone National Park in 1995 is still steeped in heavy debate today.
 Some say it was a native gray wolf species reintroduced to it's natural territory, while others argue that ecologists actually reintroduced the wrong gray wolf subspecies; replacing the once indigenous timber wolf subspecies (Canis lupus irremotus) with the larger Canadian subspecies (Canis lupus occidentalis).
-It has been debated that the latter is far larger and more aggressive than their southern relatives, and reportedly twice as effective at hunting and killing ungulate prey species.
-This has led to decades of turmoil in the mid-West with regard to managing wolf species.
+It has been debated that the latter is far larger and more aggressive than their southern relatives, and reportedly twice as effective at hunting and killing prey.
+This has led to decades of turmoil in the mid-West with regard to managing wolves.